Kerry Butler: Hairspray

 In February 2002, Butler was cast as Penny Pingleton (a role she had originated in workshops) in Hairspray, the musical version of the John Waters 1988 film of the same name.
-After an out-of-town tryout in Seattle, Hairspray opened on Broadway in August 2002 and "became an immediate Broadway smash."
+After an out-of-town tryout at the 5th Avenue Theatre in Seattle, Hairspray opened on Broadway in August 2002 and "became an immediate Broadway smash."
 Even in a star-studded ensemble cast, reviewers singled Butler out for her sparkling performance as the wacky best friend.
-The show won eight Tony Awards including Best Musical.
-For her performance, Butler was nominated for Drama Desk and Outer Critics Circle Awards and received the Clarence Derwent Award.
+The show won eight Tony Awards including Best Musical at the 57th Tony Awards.
+For her performance, Butler was nominated for a Drama Desk Award for Outstanding Featured Actress in a Musical and an Outer Critics Circle Award and received a Clarence Derwent Award.

 While Hairspray went into pre-production, Butler played the free-spirited performance artist Maddie in the limited run of the intimate Australian musical Prodigal at the York Theatre.
 In March 2002 Butler also appeared on the TV show Sesame Street as Ms. Camp, a letter carrier.
 During her run in Hairspray, Butler filmed a TV pilot for Fox entitled Twins, but it was not picked up for the season.

 After starring in Hairspray for a year, Butler left the cast in July 2003 and was succeeded by Jenn Gambatese.

 Little Shop of Horrors and beyond

-Following the end of her Hairspray contract, Butler was cast as Audrey in the Broadway revival production of the musical Little Shop of Horrors.
-Butler revisited her long-lost childhood Brooklyn accent to play Audrey, the love interest with a sadistic dentist boyfriend and a heart of gold.
+Following the end of her Hairspray contract, Butler was cast as Audrey Fulquard in the Broadway revival production of the musical Little Shop of Horrors.
+Butler revisited her long-lost childhood Brooklyn accent to play Audrey, the love interest with a sadistic dentist boyfriend Dr. Orin Scrivello and a heart of gold.
 A fan of Little Shop composer Alan Menken, who also wrote the music for Beauty and the Beast, Butler received an Outer Critics Circle nomination for her performance.

 After leaving the show in the summer of 2004, Butler traveled to San Francisco where she created the role of scheming, foul-mouthed teenager Dedee Truitt in the new musical The Opposite of Sex, which had its world premiere at the Magic Theatre that fall.
 The musical is based on Don Roos' 1998 film starring Christina Ricci and Lisa Kudrow.

 In the fall of 2005, Butler appeared in the original Off-Broadway musical Miracle Brothers at the Vineyard Theatre.
 She played Isabel, a mother made miserable by the rebelliousness of her son as well as her unhappy marriage.

 In the summer of 2006, Butler reprised her role of Dedee in The Opposite of Sex at the Williamstown Theatre Festival and followed that by taking on the role of Kate, the Ayn Rand-loving runaway bride, in the New York Musical Theatre Festival production of Party Come Here.

 Butler also portrayed the manipulative heiress and recovering alcoholic Claudia Reston on the ABC soap opera One Life to Live from January 2006 until January 2007, when her character was written off the show.